-We have created a helpful document that provides you, a multi-academy trust, with a checklist of information, for the due diligence process, that should be obtained to gain a broader and holistic understanding of the school or academy joining your MAT.
-Whilst the checklist is relatively comprehensive, it is not exhaustive.
-This is because every MAT's due diligence process needs to have the flexibility to take into consideration any local and unique requirements or features.
-There may be some areas listed in the Due Diligence Checklist that don't apply in all cases, and there may be some circumstances where a MAT board is able to take a more relaxed approach, in that some information is not required or at least not in as much detail.
-Our Due Diligence Checklist does, however, cover all of the areas that we consider will be relevant in the vast majority of academy conversions and transfers into a multi-academy trust.
+We have created a Due Diligence Checklist setting out the information a MAT should obtain to gain a sufficient understanding of the school or academy joining the MAT.
+Whilst the checklist is relatively comprehensive, it is not exhaustive since every MAT's due diligence process needs to have the flexibility to take into consideration local requirements or features.
+There may be some areas listed in the Due Diligence Checklist that don't apply in all cases, and there may be some circumstances where a MAT board is able to take a more relaxed approach.
+Our Due Diligence Checklist does, however, cover all of the areas that we consider will be relevant in the vast majority of academy conversions and transfers.

-Our Due Diligence Checklist covers all of the major areas you need to consider, and potentially get legal support with, when introducing another school or academy into your multi-academy trust, including:
+Our Due Diligence Checklist covers all of the major areas you need to consider including:

-Whilst the document does focus on legal issues, it doesn't attempt to cover what might be described as 'educational due diligence'.
-There will, therefore, be other areas in relation to which the MAT requires information, for example, the latest OFSTED report; details of the school's vision, values and ethos; school improvement plan; self-evaluation; special educational needs provision; and so on.
+The document deliberately focuses on legal issues and doesn't attempt to cover what might be described as 'educational due diligence'.
+There will, therefore, be other areas in relation to which the MAT requires information, for example, the latest OFSTED report, details of the school's vision, values and ethos, the school improvement plan, self-evaluation documents, special educational needs provision and so on.
 These additional areas should be considered alongside the areas set out in our legal Due Diligence Checklist.

 Helping teachers as people